Skip to main content

 Biography

-Natalia Karelaia is an Associate Professor of Decision Sciences at INSEAD where she teaches different topics on decision making, negotiations, leadership development, and change to MBAs and executive participants.
-She joined INSEAD in 2008, and was a visiting scholar at Harvard Business School (2016-2017) and the Program on Negotiation at Harvard University (2008).
+Natalia Karelaia is a Full Professor of Decision Sciences at INSEAD, which she joined in 2008.
+She has been a visiting scholar at Harvard Business School (2016-17) and the Program on Negotiation at Harvard University (2008).

-She currently serves as Associate Editor of Organizational Behavior and Human Decision Processes, a leading journal on the psychology of decision making in organizations.
-She is a member of the Academy of Management, the Society for Personality and Social Psychology, and the Society for Judgment and Decision Making, among others.
+Professor Karelaia is currently an Associate Editor at Management Science, a top academic journal in management theory and practice.
+She previously served as an Associate Editor at Organizational Behavior and Human Decision Processes (2020-24), a leading journal on the psychology of decision-making in organizations.
+She is a member of the Academy of Management, the Society for Personality and Social Psychology, and the Society for Judgment and Decision Making.

 Latest posts